kschlaak1/kschlaak1.github.io/README.md

-- [Life](life/life.html) - This is Conway's Game of Life contstructed with HTML, CSS, and Javascript.
-(Made accessable with no database)
+- [Life](life/life.html) - This is Conway's Game of Life contstructed with HTML, PHP, CSS, and Javascript.

   - [Here](life/login.php)  - This is a login page used to access Conway's Game of Life page thru php.
 (Database currently not running)